thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Running Alloction Counting Tests.md

 Each benchmark has a threshold associated with it.
 These are stored in the `Benchmarks/Thresholds` directory.
-There are thresholds for each version of Swift that SwiftNIO supports.
+There are thresholds for each version of Codira that CodiraNIO supports.

-To run the benchmarks and check against the thresholds, in this case the nightly builds of Swift's `main` branch you can run:
+To run the benchmarks and check against the thresholds, in this case the nightly builds of Codira's `main` branch you can run:

 ```sh
 $ language package benchmark threshold check --path Thresholds/nightly-main